 Anna is a Project Leader at Innovate Change, a not-for-profit social enterprise that uses creative and participatory approaches to build social connectedness that enables youth development, positive ageing and whānau.
 Alongside a career in research and tertiary education, she has worked in communications, film, theatre, and creative technologies and she is a proud supporter of the arts.

-Nia has worked in the media industry for 20 years, with skills in strategy and facilitating action she offers confidence in problem solving and project support.
-This is her third year supporting Loading Docs through to completion.
-From early days as a video technician in a dark suite at Nga Taonga through to providing professional development support for those in the industry who are members of WIFT NZ.
-She has worked in diverse roles around the world from researching in London, freelancing in Barcelona (and driving a truck through the USA) to working on media productions for screens large and small with particular experience in post-production and production here in Aotearoa.
+Nia has worked in the media industry for 20 years, with skills in strategy and facilitating growth she offers confidence in problem solving and project support.
+This is her fourth year supporting Loading Docs through to completion.
+From early days as a video technician in a dark suite at Nga Taonga Sound and Vision, through to providing professional development support for those in the industry who are members of WIFT NZ.
+She has also worked in diverse roles around the world from researching in London, freelancing in Barcelona (and driving a truck through the USA) to working on media productions for screens large and small with particular experience in post-production and production here in Aotearoa.
 Nia’s driving motivation is to support people with strategies to achieve success.

 Loading Docs Ambassadors